IMPRESSION: when a web banner is loaded onto a browser.

 CLICK THROUGH: when a user clicks on a banner and is redirected to a landing experience.

-CLICK THROUGH RATE (CTR): The percentage of clicks based on the amount of impressions served.
+CLICK THROUGH RATE (CTR): The percentage of clicks based on the number of impressions served.

 LANDING PAGE/JUMP PAGE: where a click lands, most often not a home page but instead relevant messaging based on the banner creative from which a user can navigate to other areas of the site.